azzamsa/learn-scrapy/src/one/README.md

 # One File Scraper

-This is the simplest working example of a Scrapy scraper.
+The collection of one single file scrapy scraper.

 List of the scrapers:
 - `quotes.py`: Scrape all the quotes from [quotes.toscrape.com](https://quotes.toscrape.com/).
 The most basic example.